Altemista/Template/README.md

 # Template
 NextGen DevOps ADF Templates

+# Contributing
+For a guide on how to create, test and deploy templates please refer to `DEPLOYMENT.md`

 ## Template Specification

 Templates (or *bricks*) are YAML files that specify the asset requirements and provide the user with parameters to customize the project scaffolding process.